Welcome to the GCAS Admissions Department

 So, if you think you have what it takes to join GCAS College, then we encourage you to apply.
 Perhaps this is your moment to live into who you are and not what the standardized system tried to make you believe about yourself.

 *Please be advised there are English Language Requirements that each applicant must meet or exceed in order to be offered acceptance.
-Please familiarize yourself with our language requirements in section 1 of the Undergraduate College Student Handbook.
+Please familiarize yourself with our language requirements see our Student Handbook for details.

 Acceptance and Matriculation